-- Apply generous amounts of cetomacrogol cream on the skin several (at least 3 to 4) times a day or as required.
+- Apply several (at least 3 to 4) times a day or as required.

-- It is best to apply cetomacrogol cream immediately after washing, bathing or showering, while the skin is still damp.
+- It is best to apply it immediately after washing, bathing or showering, while the skin is still damp.

-- Apply cetomacrogol cream in a downward motion, in the direction of hair growth and gently massage into your skin.
+- Apply in a downward motion, in the direction of hair growth and gently massage into your skin.
 Avoid rubbing.

 - Do not put your hands into the pot, tub or jar of cream when removing for use.
 This will contaminate the cream.
-Instead, use a clean spoon or spatula to scoop out the required amount of cream and place onto a clean plate or paper towel.
+Instead, use a clean spoon or spatula to scoop out the required amount of cream.
 Some people put the cream in a pump bottle to reduce contamination.

 Possible side effects

-Like all medicines, cetomacrogol cream can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, cetomacrogol cream can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.